City of Moreton Bay: Formation

 It argued that the area was part of the South East Queensland Regional Plan's Urban Footprint, and would attract 11% of the region's population and housing growth to 2006.
 A very strong community of interest was identified through the region's links and dependencies to Brisbane.
 The councils disagreed with the commission's plans although, with the exception of Redcliffe, did not oppose alternative amalgamation options.

+On 10 August 2007, the Local Government Reform Implementation Bill 2007 was introduced.
+The Local Transition Committee for the amalgamation of the councils was established, composing of ten members, which included representatives from each of the three Councils and an Interim CEO.
+The first meeting of the committee was held on 3 September 2007.
+On 10 September 2007, Ray Burton was appointed as the interim CEO for the committee.

 On 15 March 2008, the City and Shires formally ceased to exist and were amalgamated into a new local government area called the Moreton Bay Region.
 Elections were held on the same day to elect councillors and a mayor to the regional council.
 In 2012, following the election of the LNP state government, Redcliffe sought to enter a de-amalgamation process; however, a deadline to gather signatures on a petition by 29 August 2012 was missed.
 The Hills District sought in 2011 to transfer to Brisbane City Council, but the local government Change Commissioner declined the proposal on cost grounds.

 On 8 December 2021, the council unanimously voted to rename the council area to Moreton Bay City and to seek approval from the Local Government Change Commission for the renaming.

 In April 2023, the Queensland Government decided to reflect the growing population of the region by creating five new localities named Corymbia, Greenstone, Lilywood, Wagtail Grove, and Waraba by excising parts of the existing localities of Bellmere, Rocksberg, Upper Caboolture, and Wamuran.

 In July 2023, the Moreton Bay Region was renamed the City of Moreton Bay.

 The City of Moreton Bay is divided into 12 divisions, each of which elects one councillor.
 Additionally, the entire city elects a mayor.
-Allan Sutherland was elected as the first mayor at the 2008 elections, and Peter Flannery as the second Mayor in 2020.
+Allan Sutherland was elected as the first mayor at the 2008 elections, and Peter Flannery as the second mayor in 2020.